anjana-nair/multiinsert/README.md

 Multiinsert::SaveRecords.save(params hash, book, save) # for saving the records

-Multiinsert::SaveRecords.save(params hash, book, save) # for updating the records
+Multiinsert::SaveRecords.save(params hash, book, update) # for updating the records

 That is it.